-If the complainant wants to maintain confidentiality, the employee must direct the victim to confidential resources as detailed above.
+If the complainant wants to maintain confidentiality, the employee must direct the victim to confidential resources, as detailed above.

-If the complainant wants to tell an employee what happened but also maintain confidentiality, the employee must advise the complainant that the College will consider the request, but cannot guarantee that it will be able to honor it.
+Suppose the complainant wants to tell an employee what happened but also maintain confidentiality.
+In that case, the employee must advise the complainant that the College will consider the request but cannot guarantee that it will be able to honor it.
 In reporting the details of the incident to the Title IX Coordinator, the employee will also inform the Coordinator of the complainant's request for confidentiality.

-In addition to all other employees on campus, an institutional complaint can be filed directly with either or both of the following:
+In addition to all other employees on campus, an institutional complaint can be filed directly with:

 Title IX Coordinator

-Dr. Vicki Burton
+Terri Messer

 2046 North Parkway

-Jackson, TN 38301

 Administration Bldg.
-Rm 125E
+Rm 125B

-vburton@jscc.edu

-(731)425-2621
+tmesser@jscc.edu

+(731)424-3520 Ext.
+50326